Summary of the context and overall objectives of the project

 WP2: According to the results obtained so far, we are close to achieving a novel production method for AQCs, which can be easily scaled up to produce ≈ 1 g/day of clusters.
 This is around 4 orders of magnitude larger than the current state of the art for the production of naked clusters by wet chemical methods.
 This will be a major breakthrough in the production of clusters, so we can foresee that in the near future, AQCs will be able to be produced and applied at an industrial scale.
 Therefore, their important properties can be exploited, not only in the photocatalysis field, but also in other important areas of socio-economic impact, such as therapeutics, catalysis, etc.

-WP3: WP3 has progressed beyond the state of the art with its detailed simulations of the biding energies of oxygen molecules to the target Cu5 AQC.
+WP3: WP3 has progressed beyond the state of the art with its detailed simulations of the biding energies of oxygen molecules to the target Cu5 AQC, their interaction with a semiconductor substrate and the variations of the corresponding electronic structures.

 WP4: The photoreactor setup delivered by TUB is expected to improve the development of the photocatalyst as it will provide detailed feedback about their performance.
 It is expected to enhance the activity of the photocatalysts in the water splitting process with sunlight irradiation.
 Depending on the amount of hydrogen generated by the photocatalyst that has been developed, the optimised catalyst loading and reaction conditions will provide the basis for the design of the hydrogen generation unit within the demonstration unit.

 WP6: Beyond the conventional microbial electrosynthesis system, which relies on the in situ generation of hydrogen at the electrode surface and which is most often limiting for the bacteria, a new approach to provide hydrogen (produced photocatalytically) along with carbon dioxide will be explored in Bac-To-Fuel.
-This will lead to a new reactor design with an improved gas liquid supply system that targets fuels like ethanol and butanol using bacteria modified with the CRISPER-Cas9 editing system in WP5 by Wageningen University.
+This will lead to a new reactor design with an improved gas liquid supply system that targets fuels like ethanol and butanol using bacteria modified with the CRISPR-Cas9 editing system in WP5 by Wageningen University.
 Initial calculations of the hydrogen required for the final target were also provided to WP4.
+WP6 developed a new electrode design based on the concept of ‘catalyst coated membrane’ which has the potential of being patented and this is being explored currently.

 WP7: As stated before, initial evaluations were done for the life cycle assessment of the process.
 A functional unit and the research question were defined.